koordinates/kart/README.md

 > ##### ℹ️ If you're new to git
 > You need to have [an SSH key added in Github and available on your computer](https://help.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh) to be able to install Sno during the preview period.

+### Upgrading to v0.2

+See the [v0.2 release notes](https://github.com/koordinates/sno/releases/tag/v0.2.0) for changes, upgrading, and compatibility notes.

 ### macOS

 You need [Homebrew](https://brew.sh/) installed.